isomerpages/moe-changkatpri/_our-experiences/Distinctive Programmes/Internationalisation Programme.md

 third_nav_title: Distinctive Programmes
 ---
 <h3><strong>Internationalisation Programmes</strong></h3>
-<p>Internationalisation programmes in our school serve as an extension of
+<p>Internationalisation programme in our school serves as an extension of
 learning, designed to strengthen our CKPS students’ 21st century competencies and broaden their horizons through authentic experiences.
-As part of our commitment to nurturing global citizens who are adept in interacting with others in any context and developing cross-cultural literacy, these programmes provide our students with meaningful opportunities to:&nbsp;</p>
+As part of our commitment to nurturing global citizens who are adept in interacting with others in any context and developing cross-cultural literacy, these programmes provide our students with meaningful opportunities to:</p>
 <ul>
 <li>
 <p>Enhance their socio-cultural and religious sensitivity and awareness&nbsp;</p>